bjwalsh93/winfocus-fellowship/PROJECT_COMPLETE.md

 ## 🎊 Summary

-**You now have a complete, professional, production-ready website for the WINFOCUS Fellowship Program!**
+**You now have a complete, professional, production-ready website for the FAWUS Fellowship Program!**

 - ✅ 3 pages fully designed and built
 - ✅ 8 faculty members with profiles